jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### codeOrigin

-The address of the origin 'JBTiered721Delegate', used to check in the init if the contract is the original or not
+The address of the original JBTiered721Delegate - used in `initialize(...)` to check if this is the original JBTiered721Delegate, and to revert initialization if it is.

 ```solidity
 address public override codeOrigin;